020 7404 9390

 Legal Obligations

-Vardags uses personal data to fulfil any contractual obligations that exist between us and yourself.
-Where we request that you provide personal data in order to enter into, or meet, the terms of any such contract, you will be required to provide this relevant personal data or we will not be able to deliver the services you require.
-In these cases, the lawful basis of us processing the personal data is that it is necessary for the performance of a contract.
+We use personal data to fulfil any contractual obligations that exist between us and yourself.
+Where we request that you provide personal data in order to enter into, or meet, the terms of any such contract, you will be required to provide the relevant personal data or we will not be able to deliver the goods or services you want.
+In such cases, the lawful basis of us processing the personal data is that it is necessary for the performance of a contract.

-We are required by law to process personal data for purposes relating to our legal obligations, including:
+We are required by law to process personal data for purposes relating to our legal obligations, these include:

-• In relation to our financial commitments, or to provide to relevant financial authorities.
+• To provide for our financial commitments, or to relevant financial authorities.

 • To comply with regulatory requirements and any self-regulatory schemes.